tdoan5/ML5800/README.md

 `your_account`: your Erdos username

-for example: if my jupyter notebook app opens on Erdos with port `8891`, I will enter:
+for example: if my jupyter notebook app opens on Erdos with port `8891`, I will enter on my local computer:

 #### `ssh -N -f -L localhost:8886:localhost:8891 tdoan5@erdos.dsm.fordham.edu`